refinance loan

 How to think about refinancing

-The two most overlooked refinance moves: dropping FHA mortgage insurance once you hit 20% equity (often saves $200+/month even at the same rate), and shortening from a 30-year to a 15-year term (huge interest savings if the payment fits your budget).
+The two most overlooked refinance moves are dropping FHA mortgage insurance once you hit 20% equity (often saves $200+/month even at the same rate), and shortening from a 30-year to a 15-year term (huge interest savings if the payment fits your budget).

 How much does it cost to refinance?